What is PSD2 - Open Banking?

 What is PSD2 - SCA?

-The second Payment Services Directive (“PSD2”) - Strong Customer Authentication (SCA) is a revised European regulatory requirement that aims to reduce fraud and make online payments more secure.
-This applies to online payments within Europe with some exemptions for contactless payments.
+The second Payment Services Directive (“PSD2”) - Strong Customer Authentication (SCA) is a revised European and UK regulatory requirement that aims to reduce fraud and make online payments more secure.
+This applies to online payments within Europe and UK with some exemptions for contactless payments.

 Why do I still need to insert a PIN or Swipe card for contactless transactions?